Balbir89/BikeSharingProject/README.md

 ## Future Improvements

-- Consolidate imports and dependencies for a clean top-to-bottom run.
+- Include all required dependencies in requirements.txt and verify execution from a fresh environment.
 - Add checks for missing values, duplicate records, coordinates, speed and duration.
 - Report the loaded dataset's row count, date range and provider coverage.
 - Analyze collection periods and providers separately.